-An address-trap-reset is one of fail-safe function that detects CPU malfunction caused by noise or the like, and returns the CPU to the normal state.
-If the CPU attempts to fetch an instruction from a part of RAM or SFRs (address 0000_H-013F_H for 87C840, 0000_H-023F_H for 87CC40/H40/K40A/M40A), an internal reset (called address-trap-reset) will be generated.
+An address-trap-reset is one of fail-safe function that detects CPU malfunction such as endless looping caused by noise or the like, and returns the CPU to the normal state.
+If the CPU attempts to fetch an instruction from a specific address (0000 to $043F{\rm H}$), an internal reset (called address-trap-reset) will be generated.
 Then, the RESET pin output will go low.
-The reset time is 220/fc [s] (131 ms at 8 MHz).
+The reset time is 2^{20} /fc [s] (131 ms at 8 MHz).